 Blades and Bullets: The Gore Ballet

 Iconic sequences define the film’s kinetic pulse.
 The Romanian castle siege opens with Rayne leaping from a hayloft onto patrolling guards, swords flashing in slow-motion arcs that sever limbs mid-swing.
-Lighting plays crucual—harsh spotlights mimic search beams, casting elongated shadows that swallow victims, a nod to German Expressionism’s chiaroscuro in Nosferatu.
+Lighting plays crucial—harsh spotlights mimic search beams, casting elongated shadows that swallow victims, a nod to German Expressionism’s chiaroscuro in Nosferatu.
 Composition frames Rayne centrally, her lithe form dominating widescreen chaos, underscoring her mythic supremacy.
+Those visual choices matter because they turn simple combat into something that feels ritualistic rather than random.

 Resistance and Resurrection: Cultural Echoes